3 killed, 10 wounded in mass shooting outside Arkansas grocery store

 Three people were killed and 10 wounded in a mass shooting Friday outside of a grocery store in Fordyce, Arkansas, state police said.
 Two law enforcement officers were among those injured, but their conditions are not life-threatening, police said in an afternoon press conference.

 Arkansas State Police responded to the Mad Butcher grocery store at 11:38 a.m. local time on Friday.
-The shooter was critically injured and has been taken into custody, police said.
+Upon arrival, officers engaged in a shooting with the lone suspect, authorities said.
+The shooter was injured and has been taken into custody, police said, and the suspect's injuries aren't considered life-threatening.

 "I have been briefed on the tragic shooting in Fordyce, and I'm in constant contact with State Police at the scene.
 I am thankful to law enforcement and first responders for their quick and heroic action to save lives.
 My prayers are with the victims and all those impacted by this," Gov. Sarah Huckabee Sanders said on social media.